Chronic hepatitis C is a liver infection caused by the hepatitis C virus.

 Because chronic hepatitis C rarely causes symptoms during the early stages of infection, screening is crucial for people at risk.

-Certain factors can increase a person's risk of hepatitis C. The CDC recommend that people receive hepatitis C testing if they:
+Certain factors can increase a person's risk of hepatitis C. The

 - were born between 1945 and 1965